King's Quest VII: Story

-After reaching the volcano's control room, Rosella and Otar encounter the imposter.
-Using Otar's magic wand, Rosella restores the imposter to his true form, revealing him to be Edgar, the handsome fairy who she encountered in Tamir who had helped her to save her father.
-Malicia knocks Otar out, blows Edgar away and imprisons Rosella who manages to escape and return to the control room.
-As Oberon, Titania and Mab attempt to contain the volcano, Rosella manages to awaken Otar who stops the eruption.
-With the help of Edgar and Necromancer, Valanice is finally reunited with her daughter, only to have Malicia attack.
-Malicia kills Edgar, but Rosella manages to use the device she recovered from Malicia's house to turn Malicia into an infant.
+Meanwhile in the volcano's control room, Rosella uses Otar's magic wand to restore the imposter to his true form, revealing him to be Edgar, the handsome fairy who she encountered in Tamir who had helped her to save her father.
+Malicia knocks Otar out, blows Edgar away and imprisons Rosella within the volcano's crater.
+As Oberon, Titania and Mab attempt to contain the volcano, Rosella manages to return to the control room and awaken Otar who stops the eruption.
+With the help of Edgar, Valanice is finally reunited with her daughter, only for Malicia to kill Edgar, but Rosella manages to use the device she recovered from Malicia's house to turn Malicia into an infant.